-You will also answer 1 question on the Germany Depth Study (see below for content description).
+You will also answer 1 question on the China Depth Study (see below outline).

-Paper 2 - This is a source analysis paper, which is worth 33% and lasts for 2 hours.
-You will answer six source questions on one of the nominated topics above.
-Each year students are made aware of which topic has been selected by the examiner.
-For 2021, the source paper will be on KQ1: Were the Peace Treaties of 1919-23 fair?
+Paper 2 - This is a source analysis paper which is worth 33% and last for 2 hours.
+You will answer questions on one of the nominated topics above.